autofac/Documentation/docs/advanced/pooled-instances.rst

     should be discarded in ``OnReturnToPool`` to prevent memory leaks.

-If you cannot modify the component you are pooling, but need to have custom behaviour similar to this, you can implement a custom :ref:`Pool Policy <pooled-instances-policies>`.
+If you cannot modify the component you are pooling, but need to have custom behaviour similar to this, you can :ref:`implement a custom pool policy <pooled-instances-policies>`.

 Pool Capacity
 -------------